murzz/wdxtaglib/trunk/src/readme.txt

 License Agreement --------------------------------------------------------------
-This software is released under GPL terms.
+This software is released under GPLv3 terms.

 Requirements -------------------------------------------------------------------